11/09/2016 Update: Six years after this post was written, California has FINALLY banned plastic bags across the state!

 - Environment California has set up their Big push on banning plastic bags action page.
 The only required information is your name and email address.
 This one is the easiest option, but it’s not going to get your message to your specific legislator.
 Choose this option if you are running out the door and truly have no time do more.

 - Heal the Bay’s AB 1998 Action Letter requires your name, full street address, and email address.
 Heal the Bay will print out the letters and deliver them to Assembly member Brownley.
-Check out their AB 1998 page for more information about the bill, including FAQs.

 - Californians Against Waste’s AB 1998 Support Letter page uses your address to send a letter to your specific assembly member.
 First, you put in your zip code, then address if required.
 This is my favorite one because it allows you to contact the legislator who works for you!